Manuel-Kehl/Faience-Mint/Readme.md

 ##Credits

-This theme is based on the Cinnamon theme "Faience+" by bimsebasse which is a port of the original "Faience" Gnome Shell theme by tiheum.
+This Cinnamon theme is based on "Faience+" by bimsebasse which is a port of the original "Faience" Gnome Shell theme by tiheum.
 All credits go to these authors for their work!